shenlin192/My-little-technique/pageEntreprise isAuthor usage guide.md

 This page is full of editors for different sections.
 When you click on the `modify` button of a section, a corresponding editor will apprear.

+## Permission
+You may need to change the permission mode of the `media/image` directory through terminal so as to upload new images.

 ## PhotoVideo editor and documents editor
 When you click on the button `modify`  of `PhotoVideo` and `documents`, all your modifications in the editor are directly saved to the database.